renatorib/react-powerplug/README.md

 :electric_plug: Give life to your Dumb Components.

 React PowerPlug is a *Just add water™* set of components to you add different types of state in your dumb components.
-It creates a state and pass a function to children with state values and setters/modifiers, so you can handle your data/callbacks in dumb components.
+It creates a state and pass down the logic to the children, so you can handle your data/callbacks in dumb components.

 It's has been created to (but not limited to) use with storybook, react styleguidist, documentations, etc.